-A barometer is a scientific device which is used to measure atmospheric pressure which is also known as barometric pressure.
-The atmosphere is basically the layers of air which wrap around the Earth.
+A barometer is a scientific device that is used to measure atmospheric pressure which is also known as barometric pressure.
+The atmosphere is basically the layers of air that wraps around the Earth.
 Believe it or not, air actually has weight and presses against everything it touches as gravity pulls it into Earth.
 A barometer measures this pressure.
-When the pressure drops, it means a low pressure system is approaching (you know those things you always hear them refer to in the weather on the news?).
+When the pressure drops, it means a low-pressure system is approaching (you know those things you always hear them refer to in the weather on the news?).
 It means that there isn’t enough pressure to push the storms or clouds away.
-When a low pressure system approaches, you typically get rain, wind and storms.
-If the pressure rises, it means that a high pressure system is approaching and with that means you get cool dry air and lots of sun because the pressure pushes the clouds and the storm systems out of the way.
+When a low-pressure system approaches, you typically get rain, wind, and storms.
+If the pressure rises, it means that a high-pressure system is approaching, and with that means you get cool dry air and lots of sun because the pressure pushes the clouds and the storm systems out of the way.

 To read about atmospheric pressure and paranormal investigating, you can read my article here:

 To do this experiment, I tried to find the easiest way possible, but to be honest, there are a few different ways you can make your own barometer at home.
-Search on youtibe and there is a variety of instructions from simple to complicated, depending on how far you want to .
+Search on youtube and there is a variety of instructions from simple to complicated, depending on how far you want to.
 For me, the hardest part was peeling the label off the glass.
 Metho and a razor blade works well here.

 Put the rubber band around where the water level is sitting.
 That way you can establish if the water rises or lowers.
 Remember the higher the water, the lower the pressure and vice versa.